espocrm/documentation/docs/administration/emails.md

 As an email is coming, the system tries to link it with the appropriate record (Accounts, Lead, Opportunity, Case).
 Users who follow that record will receive notification about a new email in the system, even if they are not listed in To or CC of the email.

-Note: Email records are not duplicated in the system if they are fetched by different email accounts.
+Important: Email records **are not duplicated** in the system if they are fetched by different email accounts.
 If you remove an email record from the CRM, it will be removed for all users.
 It's recommended to use **moving to trash** instead.
 It's recommended to restrict *delete* access for users in Roles.

 ## Access control